fredjhoffmann/arcmap/README.md

 master is the central file which will be updated to reflect the whole process once it is time

-costlayer.py defines how the cost layer was created
+costlayer defines how the cost layer was created

 extractandcostdist.py is the first steps, until cost distance for each village has been decided